Loneliness: Increasing prevalence

 In the 21st century, loneliness has been widely reported as an increasing worldwide problem.
-In 2017, loneliness was labelled a growing "epidemic" by Vivek Murthy, the Surgeon General of the United States.
-It has since been described as an epidemic thousands of times, by reporters, academics and other public officials.
 A 2010 systematic review and meta analyses had stated that the "modern way of life in industrialized countries" is greatly reducing the quality of social relationships, partly due to people no longer living in close proximity with their extended families.
 The review notes that from 1990 to 2010, the number of Americans reporting no close confidants has tripled.

-Worldwide though there is little historical data to conclusively demonstrate an increase in loneliness.
-Several reviews have found no clear evidence of an increase in loneliness even in the US.
+In 2017, Vivek Murthy, the Surgeon General of the United States, argued that there was a loneliness epidemic.
+It has since been described as an epidemic thousands of times, by reporters, academics and other public officials.

 Professors such as Claude S. Fischer and Eric Klinenberg opined in 2018 that while the data doesn't support describing loneliness as an "epidemic" or even as a clearly growing problem, loneliness is indeed a serious issue, having a severe health impact on millions of people.
 However, a 2021 study found that adolescent loneliness in contemporary schools and depression increased substantially and consistently worldwide after 2012.

 A comparative overview of the prevalence and determinants of loneliness and social isolation in Europe in the pre-COVID period was conducted by Joint Research Centre of the European Commission within the project Loneliness in Europe.
 The empirical results indicate that 8.6% of the adult population in Europe experience frequent loneliness and 20.8% experience social isolation, with eastern Europe recording the highest prevalence of both phenomena.

+In Australia, the annual national Household, Income and Labour Dynamics in Australia (HILDA) Survey has reported a steady 8% rise in agreement with the statement "I often feel very lonely" between 2009 and 2021, responses indicating "strongly agree" rose steadily by over 20% in that same time period.
+This is a reversal of the trend seen from the start of the survey in 2001 until 2009 where these figures had both been steadily decreasing.

+Loneliness was exacerbated by the isolating effects of social distancing, stay-at-home orders, and deaths during the COVID-19 pandemic.

+In May 2023, Murthy published a United States Department of Health and Human Services advisory on the impact of the epidemic of loneliness and isolation in the United States.
+The report likened the dangers of loneliness to other public health threats such as smoking and obesity.
+In November 2023, the World Health Organization declared loneliness a "global public health concern" and launched an international commission to study the problem.

 Effects

 Transient

 While unpleasant, temporary feelings of loneliness are sometimes experienced by almost everyone, they are not thought to cause long term harm.
-Early 20th century work sometimes treated loneliness as a wholly negative phenomena.
+Early 20th century work sometimes treated loneliness as a wholly negative phenomenon.
 Yet transient loneliness is now generally considered beneficial.
 The capacity to feel it may have been evolutionarily selected for, a healthy aversive emotion that motivates individuals to strengthen social connections.
 Transient loneliness is sometimes compared to short-term hunger, which is unpleasant but ultimately useful as it motivates us to eat.